-Several places are doing 77 and 80Ah 600CCA i.e. significantly more powerful than the originals at about £65, some including delivery, delivered filled, with variously 1, 2 and 3 year guarantees.
+Several places are doing 77 and 80Ah 600CCA i.e. significantly more powerful than the originals at about £65 each i.e. £130 for two, some including delivery, delivered filled, with variously 1, 2 and 3 year guarantees.

-Moss Europe list a 57Ah at £92 and a 63Ah 'heavy duty' at £102, both dry but no acid listed.
+Moss Europe list a 57Ah at £115 and a 63Ah 'heavy duty' at £126, both dry, acid to be sourced yourself.
 Wet versions of both (although the cheaper one is shown as 56Ah) at the same prices for collection only.

-Alpha Batteries are showing a pair of 421 77Ah at £135 including delivery, wet, concealed links and single-fill, 2 year warranty.
+Alpha Batteries are showing a pair of 421 80Ah at £160 including delivery, wet, concealed links and single-fill, 2 year warranty.

-This eBay seller has Exide 421 80Ah 600CCA at £68 including delivery, concealed links and single-fill, but no indication of wet or dry.
+Tayna Batteries has Exide 421 80Ah 600CCA at £126 each including delivery, wet, concealed links and single-fill.

 Halfords don't list a battery for a chrome bumper MGB.